 ‘Platform Earth-Farmer-Consumer’ consists of two sectoral farmers’ unions that were founded in the early nineties because they were not too happy with the all-in-one mainstream union (LTO): the NAV (Dutch Arable Farmers’ Union) and the NMV (Dutch Dairy Farmers’ Union).
 They were joined by the working group ‘Farmers and Income’, and by ‘ X minus Y Solidarity Group’ and the ‘Boerengroep Wageningen’, a students group at Wageningen University, and by Afrika-Europa Netwerk, (AEN), a development organisation.
 The political parties SP and GroenLinks supported the ABC platform.
 The Platform started in 2000 and membership changed slightly in the course of the years: now it consists of NAV, NMV, Boerengroep Wageningen, Biodynamische Vereniging, VBBM (Vereniging tot Behoud van Boer en Milieu, an organisation striving for better soils) and the Toekomstboeren (innovative farmers, in the sense of agro-ecological farming) and WILPF (Women’s International League for Peace and Freedom)

 There are alternatives for this policy.
 We are lobbying for these alternative policies within the Netherlands, but also together with platforms in other countries see www.nyelenieurope.net.
 See this website for info about the Forum for food and agriculture held in August 2011 in Krems, Austria (400 participants form 34 countries) and the one held in Cluj, Roumania in 2017.
-See that website for the declaration drawn up in August 2011 and for the info about ‘foodsovCAP ‘(working group for food sovereinghty and another CAP) .
-In 2012 we aworked together with other European groups on the Good Food March, see www.goodfoodmarch.eu.
+See also the declaration drawn up in August 2011 and the info about ‘foodsovCAP ‘(working group for food sovereinghty and another CAP) .
+In 2012 we worked together with other European groups on the Good Food March, see www.goodfoodmarch.eu.

-In the Netherlands we cooperate in lobbying and on Food sovereignty issues with different organisations such as Friends of the Earth Netherlands, Greenpeace, development organisation ICCO and others.
+In the Netherlands we cooperate in lobbying and on Food sovereignty issues with different organisations such as Friends of the Earth Netherlands, Greenpeace, development organisation ICCO,and others.
 On 8 October 2010 we organised a day where 45 people form 25 organisations discussed food and agriculture, which yielded the ‘declaration of Utrecht; agriculture 2013’.
 Core words: regionalisation, food sovereignty, market regulation and healthy soils.